University Health: New Women's & Children's Hospital

-A new 300-bed Women's & Children's Hospital with private rooms is expected to open in August 2023.
+A new 300-bed Women's & Children's Hospital with private rooms opened in late 2023.
 The project features a heart, vascular and endoscopy suite, new parking structure and an additional shell space for future growth.

 The new hospital plans feature special amenities for mothers and babies and will be prepared to care for high-risk deliveries and complications during and after pregnancy.
 There will be a dedicated Obstetrics and Gynecology Emergency Department, Caesarian-section rooms, and a level IV neonatal intensive care unit connected to the labor and delivery unit.

-The tower is also expected to be equipped to care for sick or injured children with a Children's Emergency Department, a pediatric rehabilitation gym and family friendly rooms.
+The tower is equipped to care for sick or injured children with a Children's Emergency Department, a pediatric rehabilitation gym and family friendly rooms.